Firpo7/Automate-a-RE-challenge-for-Beginners/README.md

 But...do we want to do it by hand?

 ## **Time to script!**
-Before we saw how the program wants a password which has lenght 34 and were it seems to checks it.
-(EH??)
+Just to recap, the program asks for a password that is 34 char long.
-The address where is the compare is ```0x0804872e```.
+The address where the program performs the comparison char by char is ```0x0804872e```.

-What I want now is to build a script that breaks at ```0x0804872e```, picks the value of edx (and possibly xor it with 51) and set eax = edx so that it can pass the compare and continue the cycle.
+I want to code a script that breaks at ```0x0804872e```, picks the value of edx (and possibly xor it with 51) and set eax = edx, so that it can succesfullty pass the compare and let the program continue the cycle.

 ### GDB
-To run a GDB script we need to write all the commands in a file and load it by running gdb with ```-x filename``` option, as you can see on the first line of the next code.
+To run a GDB script we need to write all the commands in a file and load it by running gdb with ```-x filename``` option.

-Breakpoints can be set before the list of commands and if are needed here we can also set variables.
+Breakpoints can be set before the list of commands, and you can also set variables if you need them.

-A solution with GDB is the following:
+My solution to the challenge using GDB is the following:
 ```
 #gdb -silent -x ./gdbinit ./wysiNwyg    # command to run gdb using this script